-Ong has also published on Kafka, Wittgenstein, Beauvoir, Naipaul, Cavell, Mad Men, and the Tao Te Ching.
+Ong has also published on Kafka, Wittgenstein, Beauvoir, Naipaul, Cavell, Tolstoy, Mad Men, The Odyssey, and the Tao Te Ching.
 Her short story, “Marriages are Made in Heaven,” was published in the Harvard Review and chosen by Best American Short Stories 2004 as one of the 100 Distinguished Stories of 2003.
 She is the recipient of numerous grants and fellowships, including an Andrew A. Mellon Fellowship in the Humanities and a Stanford Humanities Center External Faculty Fellowship.
 In 2010, the American Council of Learned Societies selected her as one of fifty New Faculty Fellows in the humanities nationwide.

 Ong currently serves as co-editor of the Comparative Literature Issue of Modern Language Notes.
 In 2017, she was elected by the executive committee of the Philosophy and Literature Forum to serve as a delegate on the Modern Language Association Assembly.